 The Limestone Peak

-Discover the fantastic Victorian resort of Matlock & Matlock Bath where you can take the cable car to the ‘Heights of Abraham’.
+Discover the fantastic Victorian resort of Matlock and Matlock Bath where you can take the cable car to the ‘Heights of Abraham’.
 Pass through Cromford to join the High Peak Trail up to Middleton Top to join the Pennine Bridleway.
 This fantastic ride takes you to Hartington where you will stay in the magnificent 17th century manor house.
 You will continue through the attractive village of Youlgrave before arriving at Bakewell, with a chance to sample the delicious locally made pudding.
-Fantastic views & pretty limestone villages characterise the route through Tideswell to Eyam.
+Fantastic views and pretty limestone villages characterise the route through Tideswell to Eyam.
 Your final day takes you through the Chatsworth Estate where you will have the choice of two contrasting routes back to Matlock.

 Arrival Day: Arrive Matlock

 Arrive at your accommodation with time to explore this enchanting town.